 Why do Rome's buses keep catching fire?

-A public bus engulfed in flames in a European capital city - but no one in Rome thought to blame terrorism.
+A public bus engulfed in flames in a European capital - but no-one in Rome thought to blame terrorism.

 Instead they wearily pointed the finger at the city's beleaguered transport authority, Atac.

-The blaze on the number 63 bus, which happened on the busy Via del Tritone shopping street in the city centre on Tuesday, was the ninth this year and follows 22 more last year.
+The blaze on the number 63 bus, which happened on the busy Via del Tritone shopping street in the city centre on Tuesday, was the ninth this year and follows 22 last year.

 So frequent have the fireballs become that they have their own social media hashtag #flambus (which rhymes with Trambus, Atac's previous name).